-The data exchange with the connected shift registers ensues with the commands "WriteShiftRegister", "ReadShiftRegister" or bidirectional with the command "ShiftRegisterDataExchange".
-The clock rate is between 280 kHz and 320 kHz.
+The data exchange with the connected shift registers ensues with the commands "WriteS-hiftRegister", "ReadShiftRegister" or bidirectional with the command "ShiftRegisterDataExchange".

 Further information on the commands and parameter values can be found in the Help section of the Protocol Developer Software.
 On request, the Deutschmann Script language can be complemented by additional parameter values in order to support other types of shift registers.